 People with Alzheimer's can be easily overwhelmed by crowds and noise, says Marsha Lewis, PhD, dean of the School of Nursing of the University at Buffalo.

-Lewis suggests these strategies to keep distractions in check:
+She recommends these strategies to keep distractions in check:

 3. Find Things They Can Do

-You might need to take a different approach with a favorite activity, or do things together.
+You might need to take a different approach with a favorite activity or do things together.
 For example: